City Lit fine art: year 2

 When I've finished, what course can I do next?

-After completing year 2 students can progress on to year 3, where they can further refine and enhance their personal artistic practice, develop work for external exhibition, and benefit from focussed teaching of professional practice.
+After completing CLFA year 2 students can progress on to year 3, where they can focus and refine their personal artistic practice, develop work for external exhibition, and benefit from focused teaching of professional practice.
 This might include information in making arts funding applications, finding external exhibition opportunities or projects, forging relationships with external organisations, and/or developing a personal online presence.
-Year 2 students might also choose to apply to study Fine Art at MA level as appropriate, or focus on the development of their practice in a different context, for example setting up a studio or exhibition space etc.
+Year 2 students might also choose to apply to study Fine Art at MA level as appropriate or focus on the development of their practice in a different context, for example setting up a studio or exhibition space etc.

 Advice and support can be given on a range of progression options that support the development of professional understanding and a personal creative practice.